-Industry Contribution Analysis (ICA) is a method used to estimate the value of a sector or group of sectors in a region, at their current levels of production.
+Industry Contribution Analysis (ICA) is a method used to estimate the value of a Industry or group of Industries in a region, at their current levels of production.
 While the focus of the analysis still looks at backward linkages, the purpose of this analysis differs from the standard economic impact analysis.
 ICA shows the relative extent and magnitude of the industry, event, or policy in the study area.

 It is important to distinguish the differences between methodologies and verbiage between a typical Economic Impact Analysis and an Industry Contribution Analysis.

 Impact is the term used to denote a change in the economic conditions of the regional economy.
 This could be a change that increases or decreases current production, employment, taxes, etc. The Impact Method is used when conducting an impact analysis.

 Contribution is a term that is used to denote that the study is looking at how the current state of industry supports other businesses in the local economy.